Axolotl: Cultural significance

-They appear in the works of Mexican muralist Diego Rivera.
-In 2021, Mexico released a new design for its 50-peso banknote featuring an axolotl along with maize and chinampas on its back.
+In 2021, Mexico released a new design for the 50-peso banknote featuring an axolotl on its reverse.
 It was recognized as "Bank Note of the Year" by the International Bank Note Society.
-HD 224693, a star in the equatorial constellation of Cetus, was named Axólotl in 2019.
+The banknote has become a collectable item because of its design; the Bank of Mexico reported in 2025 that up to 50 million were being kept out of circulation, as millions of people were choosing to hoard the notes rather than spend them.